 You can integrate simulations from multiple domains, such as hydraulics and electrical models, to create a single system-level model.

-Vortex Dynamics can also integrate with complex hardware systems such as haptic devices, motion platforms, and interfaces to real machine and control systems.
+Vortex can also integrate with complex hardware systems such as haptic devices, motion platforms, and interfaces to real machine and control systems.

 It is also easy to deploy your applications built on Vortex to multiple platforms through our distributable libraries available on Windows®, Linux®, and Mac OS®.